-Shellfish biologists, economists, and modelers from NOAA’s National Centers for Coastal Ocean Science, NOAA Fisheries, and Stony Brook University have developed a method to estimate the value of oyster and clam aquaculture to nitrogen reduction in a coastal community.
+Shellfish biologists, economists, and modelers from NOAA’s National Centers for Coastal Ocean Science, NOAA Fisheries, and Stony Brook University have developed a method to estimate the value of oyster and clam aquaculture to nitrogen reduction in a coastal water body.

 Nitrogen is a nutrient that comes from many different sources, including agriculture, fertilizers, septic systems, and treated wastewater.
 In excess it fuels algal growth, which can affect both water quality and human health.
 Shellfish can be a valuable part of a community’s nutrient management plan because they efficiently take up nitrogen.

-Shellfish aquaculture removes approximately 9% of the total locally-deposited nitrogen from Greenwich Bay annually, or about 31,000 lbs of nitrogen per year.
+Shellfish aquaculture removes approximately nine percent of the total locally-deposited nitrogen from Greenwich Bay annually, or about 31,000 pounds of nitrogen per year.
 The percentage removed is even greater when considering only nitrogen from nonpoint sources (16%), fertilizer (28%), or septic sources (51%).